 Here are a few ideas to consider:

-A fast track to a high demand career as a Professional Pilot or in a field of Aviation Operations Management!
+A fast track to a high-demand career as a Professional Pilot or in the field of Aviation Operations Management!
 Earn high school and college credit FREE while taking a full schedule at your resident high school if you so choose.

 DIGIPEN INSTITUTE OF TECHNOLOGY